Urban Forest Management Plan

 Why we need an Urban Forest Management Plan

-The Urban Forest Management Plan ties together years of studies, reports, and community feedback into a cohesive plan with specific goals and strategies to support the District’s guiding policies related to urban forest management in order to maintain the health and maximize the benefits of our urban forest over the long term.
+The Urban Forest Management Plan (UFMP) ties together years of studies, reports, and community feedback into a cohesive plan with specific goals and strategies to support the District’s guiding policies related to urban forest management in order to maintain the health and maximize the benefits of our urban forest over the long term.

 • Competing uses - Urban forest goals must be balanced with other objectives in West Vancouver.
 Protecting and growing tree canopy will continue to require careful planning and trade-offs (development on private property and transportation routes and infrastructure on public lands).